flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

 categories: hardware keyboards
 ---

 After getting a pushbutton to send a single key event to the computer, my next goal was to wire up a few more "keys" in the way an actual keyboard circuit would be laid out.
-I had huge amounts of trouble getting simple things working.
+I had a lot of trouble getting simple things working.
 I couldn't even reliably turn on a pin.
 It didn't take long before I realized that I actually had no idea how all the macros provided by LUFA worked.
-So I went and did some reading on how pins on AVR microcontrollers actually work.
+So I did some reading on how pins on AVR microcontrollers actually work.

 # Arduino and the ATmega328p

 My first experience with microcontrollers was, like many people, with an Arduino Uno.
 Arduino is an open source prototyping platform that makes it easy to get started with hardware projects.
 They provide their own IDE and C-like programming language to program the boards.

-*Hello World!* with Arduino or other hardware projects is generally blinking an LED, because what better way is there to say hello to the world than flashing a bright light in its face?
+*Hello World!* with Arduino or other microcontrollers is generally blinking an LED, because what better way is there to say hello to the world than flashing a bright light in its face?
 Hello world in Arduino would look like this:

 {% highlight c %}